Aakash-Shah20/Springboard-Projects/Capstone Project - Heart Disease/README.md

 In Heart Disease Data Wrangling.ipynb, a Pandas HTML report helped us quickly identify outliers, missing data, duplicate rows of data and correlation charts.
 From this, we had the ability to clean up some data and prepare it for the Exploratory Data Analysis.

-In Heart Disease EDA.ipynb, we read in the heart_disease data file, and
+In Heart Disease EDA.ipynb, we read in the heart_disease data file, finding various correlations between age and other features to understand how the impact of high cholestrol may imapct the duration of someones life.

 In Heart Disease - Preprocessing, Training, Modeling.ipynb the Linear Regression model, Random Forest Regressor, Gradient Boost Regressor, and Neural Network models are explored.